-Degenerative Disc Disease (DDD) is often asymptomatic.
+Degenerative disc disease (DDD) is often asymptomatic.
 If symptoms occur, they can vary depending on multiple factors.
-Some of the most common symptoms can include:

 - Pain

-- Impingement of nerves
+- Pinched nerves

 - Inflammation